Putting Evidence Into Practice (PEP)

 ONS PEP resources are designed to provide evidence-based interventions for patient care and teaching.
 PEP topic teams of nurse scientists, advanced practice nurses, and staff nurses summarize and synthesize the available evidence in PEP topic areas.
 These resources can be used to plan individual patient care, patient education, nursing education, quality improvement, and research.
-If you have a question about how to apply these PEP topics to your practice, ask a nurse on ONS staff at email@example.com.
+Click here for instructions on navigating the ONS PEP webpages.
+If you have a question about how to apply these PEP topics to your practice, ask a nurse on ONS staff at firstname.lastname@example.org.

 Before you get started, here's a brief overview of PEP terminology.